uniba-ub/datacite-metadata-generator/README.md

 # DataCite Metadata Generator for OPUS (DMGO)

-This fork of [DataCite Metadata Generator](https://github.com/mpaluch/datacite-metadata-generator) enhances the basic functionality of creating DataCite Metadata Kernel 4.0 XML via forms by automatically fetching and parsing XML data of your [BIB-OPUS-Publikationsserver](https://opus4.kobv.de/opus4-bib-info/solrsearch/browse).
+This fork of [DataCite Metadata Generator](https://github.com/mpaluch/datacite-metadata-generator) enhances the basic functionality of creating DataCite Metadata Kernel 4.0 XML via forms by automatically fetching and parsing XML data of your [OPUS-Publikationsserver](http://www.kobv.de/entwicklung/software/opus-4/).

 ![](https://raw.githubusercontent.com/uniba-ub/datacite-metadata-generator-for-opus/master/screenshot.png)

-**NOTE: In the current state DMGO does only work with Bamberg's specific XSLT when exporting data from OPUS.
-For the future we plan to make DMGO more flexible to allow other facilities to use DMGO with their own OPUS publication server and their own requirements.**
+**NOTE: In the current state DMGO does only work with Bamberg's specific XSLT when exporting data from OPUS.**

 # How To Use With Docker: